Lester Frank Ward: Starting college: 1858–1862

 In 1858, Justus Ward unexpectedly died, and the boys returned the family to the old homestead they still owned in St. Charles.
 Ward's estranged mother, who lived two miles away with Ward's sister, disapproved of the move, and wanted the boys to stay in Iowa to continue their father's work.

-The two brothers lived together for a short time in the old family homestead they dubbed "Bachelor's Hall," doing farm work to earn a living, and encouraged each other to pursue an education and abandon their father's life of physical labor.
+The two brothers lived together for a short time in the old family homestead, which they dubbed "Bachelor's Hall;" did farm work to earn a living; and encouraged each other to pursue an education and abandon their father's life of physical labor.

-In late 1858, the two brothers moved to Pennsylvania at the invitation of Lester Frank's oldest brother Cyrenus (9 years Lester Frank's senior), who was starting a business making wagon wheel hubs and needed workers.
-The brothers saw this as an opportunity to move closer to civilization and to eventually attend college.
+In late 1858, the two brothers moved to Pennsylvania at the invitation of Lester Frank's oldest brother, Cyrenus (nine years Lester Frank's senior), who was starting a business making wagon wheel hubs and needed workers.
+The brothers saw that as an opportunity to move closer to civilization and eventually attend college.

-The business failed, however, and Lester Frank, who still didn't have the money to attend college, found a job teaching in a small country school; in the summer months he worked as a farm laborer.
+The business failed, however, and Lester Frank, who still did not have the money to attend college, found a job teaching in a small country school; in the summer months he worked as a farm laborer.
 He finally saved enough money to attend college and enrolled in the Susquehanna Collegiate Institute in 1860.
 While he was at first self-conscious about his spotty formal education and self learning, he soon found that his knowledge compared favorably to his classmates', and he was rapidly promoted.

 Civil War service and further studies: 1862–1873

 Ward was a "fervent opponent of slavery" and enlisted in the Union Army to fight in the Civil War in August, 1862.
 He suffered three gunshot wounds in the Battle of Chancellorsville and was discharged from service on November 18, 1864 due to physical disability.
 After the war, Ward moved to Washington.
 In Washington, he worked at the Treasury Department from 1865 until 1872.
 Ward attended Columbian College, now the George Washington University, and graduating in 1869 with the degree of A.B.
 In 1871, after he received the degree of LL.B, he was admitted to the Bar of the Supreme Court of the District of Columbia.
-However, Ward never practiced law.
+However, he never practiced law.
 In 1873, he completed his A.M. degree.